vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - VMware NSX-T Data Center Networking
 - vSphere Networking (VDS)

-**Note:** The scope of this document is limited to NSX-T Data Center Networking.
+**Note:** The scope of this document is limited to NSX-T Data Center Networking with NSX Advanced load balancer Enterprise Edition.

 ## Tanzu Kubernetes Grid on NSX-T Networking with NSX Advanced Load Balancer

-Tanzu Kubernetes Grid, when deployed on the VMware NSX-T Networking, uses the NSX-T logical segments and tier-1 gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
-All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T transport nodes that provide network connectivity to the Kubernetes environment.
+When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
+All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T transport nodes, which provide network connectivity to the Kubernetes environment.

-Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide layer 4 load balancing for the Tanzu Kubernetes clusters control-plane HA and layer 4 or layer 7 for the applications deployed in the Tanzu Kubernetes clusters.
-Users access the applications by connecting to the virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.
+You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as:

+- L4 load balancer for application hosted on the TKG cluster.

+- The L7 ingress service provider for the applications in the clusters that are deployed on vSphere.

+- L4 load balancer for the control plane API server.

+Each workload cluster integrates with NSX Advanced Load Balancer by running an Avi Kubernetes Operator (AKO) on one of its nodes.
+The cluster’s AKO calls the Kubernetes API to manage the lifecycle of load balancing and ingress resources for its workloads.

 ## NSX Advanced Load Balancer Components